States of Alderney: History

 Although the origins of the States of Alderney are unknown, it has functioned since the Middle Ages, making it one of the world's oldest parliaments.

 Less than 50% of Alderney's population had returned to the island after the Second World War.
 This led to the Parliament of the United Kingdom discussing what to do with Alderney as land ownership markers and official papers had been destroyed in the war and Alderney's economy was stagnating as a result of more than half of the islanders not returning.
 The United Kingdom's Home Secretary, Chuter Ede, recommended "Guernseyfication" of Alderney.
 In 1948 His Majesty's Privy Council decided that Alderney would become a part of the Bailiwick of Guernsey again.
 Later in the year, both the States of Alderney and the States of Guernsey voted through the Alderney (Application of Legislation) Law which gave powers to the States of Guernsey in respect of certain "transferred services" in 1949.
 The law also provided for a democratically elected President of the States of Alderney to be the Leader of Alderney as the Judge of Alderney had been superseded as the representative of the Crown on Alderney by the Lieutenant Governor of Guernsey.

+List of Members of the States of Alderney

+The current members were elected in the 2024 election.
+With some members running for re-election for the upcoming 2026 election.